stephane-caron/pymanoid/README.md

 Pymanoid does not provide forward dynamics.
-The stability that is checked in simulations is a feasibility criterion called [contact stability](https://scaron.info/teaching/contact-stability.html), namely, that at each instant there exists feasible contact forces that support the robot motion.
-To enforce this check, you can instantiate a [wrench drawer](/pymanoid/drawers.py) or call the ``find_supporting_wrenches()`` function from a [ContactSet](/pymanoid/contact_set.py).
+The stability that is checked in simulations is a feasibility criterion called [contact stability](https://scaron.info/teaching/contact-stability.html), namely, that at each timestep there exists feasible contact forces that support the robot motion.
+To perform this check, you can instantiate a [wrench drawer](/pymanoid/drawers.py) or call the ``find_supporting_wrenches()`` function from a [ContactSet](/pymanoid/contact_set.py).